September 30, 2020 |

 - What tools are needed for effective omni-channel marketing?

-- Get started now!
+- Get started with omnichannel marketing now!

 What is omni-channel marketing?

 More than just a trendy buzzword, omni-channel marketing is the cohesive integration of all communication channels that an organization uses, both digital and traditional, to provide a seamless, unified experience for your audience.
 While omni-channel marketing isn’t a new concept, especially for the for-profit sector, it is an area in which many nonprofits have room for growth and improvement.

 Omni-channel marketing is ultimately the integration of who, what, when, and where: the audience, the message, the timing, and the channel.
 This means that there is intentional, strategic coordination in the message your organization is telling its selected targeted audience across the different communication channels they are consuming.
 An omni-channel marketing strategy provides supporters with a holistic experience centered on their preferences and behavior.

 Omni-channel marketing has become the new standard in modern marketing.
 The need for omni-channel communication across every sector reflects the continually developing relationship between people, brands, and technology.
 An emerging example that highlights the need for omni-channel marketing is the growing use of mobile devices and the increased integration of mobile and SMS-based communication alongside other channels.

 What does omni-channel marketing look like for nonprofits?